 Registering a trade is an important step on the way to setting up a business.
 Whether you’re establishing a new startup, pursuing a side job or registering a (Kleingewerbe) small trade, you need to obtain a trade licence first.
 Read on to find out everything you need to know before you register your trade.

-- Gewerbanmeldung is just one step in incorporating a company in Germany.
+- Trade registration is just one step in the company formation process.

-Check out our company formation roadmap to get the full picture.
+Check out our company formation roadmap to not miss anything.

 What exactly is a trade?

 The term ‘trade’ is the English translation of Gewerbe and refers to self-employed activity to earn a profit.
 You might also see Gewerbe translated as ‘business’ or ‘commercial’.